 There are two varieties that work for everything: eating fresh, fruit salad, pies and other baking, apple butter, and apple sauce:

-Many people choose Honeycrisps as their favourite fresh eating apple, but my vote goes to Jonagolds.
+Many people choose Honeycrisp as their favorite fresh eating apple, but my vote goes to Jonagold.
 They are perfection (subjectively speaking).

 Fresh, Healthy, Delicious Apple Recipes

-I’ve never actually posted my favourite apple pie recipe, but here are other favourite apple dessert recipes—two with no added fat or sugar so they’re healthier choices than pie!
+Here are other favorite apple dessert recipes—two with no added fat or sugar so they’re healthier choices than pie!